 Giardia in dogs should be differentiated from other similar conditions, like nutrient mal-absorption, pancreatic insufficiency etc.

 There is no approved treatment for giardia in animals.
-Different anti-parasitic drugs, like Fenbendazole are very effective in controlling cysts in feces and no side effects have been reported.
+Different anti-parasitic drugs, like Fenbendazole and Metronidazole are very effective in controlling cysts in feces and no side effects have been reported.
 Also, Fenbendazole is safe for lactating and pregnant animals.
 Fenbendazole is not an approved drug, but it is commonly used for controlling giardia in different countries.
 Another combination, containing praziquantel, pyrantel pamoate, and febantel can significantly control cysts in feces.

 In either way, controlling excretion of cysts in feces cannot be termed as treatment, but controlling of the lifecycle of the parasite.
-Similarly, a killed vaccine is now available commercially, which can reduce the severity of the disease, clinical signs, the number and frequency of cysts shed in environment.

 Natural remedies can also help in reducing clinical signs and in improving digestive health and firmness of the dog stool.
 These herbal remedies should be continued even after completion of the specific therapeutic course.
 Helpful products include Parasite Dr. (promotes blood and immune system health), Natural Moves for Pets (promotes normal bowel function) and Digestive Support (promotes digestive health and nutrient absorption).